 While some may be surprised to see Bentley producing a SUV vehicle, those who've kept an eye on the market have had plenty of time to get used to the idea.
 We had our first hint at what would become the Bentayga way back in 2012 with the EXP 9 F prototype.
 Here, elements like as the engine and overall size gave us a good indication of what was to come, though much has changed visually since the first controversial concept was shown.
 Taking on board criticisms from press and potential customers alike, Bentley have made sure they put the 'sport' into their SUV.
-Both the W12 petrol unit and the V8 diesel engines aim to give best-in-class performance, while the styling looks very Bentley-orientated.
+All the available petrol engines aim to give best-in-class performance, while the styling looks very Bentley-orientated.
 Underneath, there's architecture shared with the MK2 model Audi Q7 and the third generation Porsche Cayenne.
 If the Q7 is anything to go by, that bodes very well indeed.

-|Bentley Tunbridge Wells||01892250206|
+|Bentley Tunbridge Wells||01892 250 206|

 We have video road tests of approximately 20 models.
 Use the dropdowns to choose the road test.

 Cambria Automobiles, Swindon Motor Park, Dorcan Way, Swindon, SN3 3RA